 The inner workings of a protocol can be based on algorithmic systems to dynamically adjust the interest rates according to the supply and demand of the underlying asset.
 Other ways to set the interest rate could be by voting on a blockchain or centrally by the protocol’s admin.
 The lending protocols play an important role in the DeFi (Decentralized Finance) ecosystem because it provides speculative opportunities to crypto holders.

-Peer-to-peer (P2P) is the system where an investor trades directly with another person with no middleman or third party to process the trades.
-This is different from ‘regular’ cryptocurrency exchanges where a fee is collected on each trade.
+Peer-to-peer (P2P) is a system where an investor trades directly with another person with no middleman or third party to process the trades.
+This is different from regular cryptocurrency exchanges, where a fee is collected on each trade.
 The P2P approach is a good example of decentralization.

-Since the P2P market is still quite small it could be hard to find the right order size match.
+Since the P2P market is still quite small, finding the right order size match could be hard.
 Online trades are usually protected by using an escrow system.
-On the website of the P2P exchange users can find the advertisements of sellers and buyers, with their conditions and accepted payment methods.
+On the website of the P2P exchange, users can find the advertisements of sellers and buyers, with their conditions and accepted payment methods.

 The main service of a Relayer is to give traders an interface for an off-chain order book to find a counterparty to make a trade with.
-Once an agreement between the two parties is found it will be settled directly on the blockchain via the smart contracts of the protocol.
+Once an agreement between the two parties is found, it will be settled directly on the blockchain via the protocol’s smart contracts.

 Tokenized assets and securities are called security tokens, which can be traded at a security token exchange.
 The trading pairs of security tokens can be fiat money or cryptocurrencies.
 There are centralized and decentralized security token exchanges.
-The decentralized exchanges can utilize blockchain technology to simplify custody, trading and clearing functionalities.
+The decentralized exchanges can utilize blockchain technology to simplify custody, trading, and clearing functionalities.
 These are often built on the public Ethereum blockchain.
-The security token exchanges do have to comply with the traditional regulations, like ownership restrictions for example.
+The security token exchanges do have to comply with traditional regulations, like ownership restrictions, for example.

-A stock exchange is an organization facilitating the trading of financial products like stocks, bonds, derivatives and other securities.
+A stock exchange is an organization facilitating the trading of financial products like stocks, bonds, derivatives, and other securities.
 These exchanges offer an order book with bid and ask prices.
-Among the products available on the stock exchanges worldwide is an increasing number of cryptocurrency and blockchain-related products like ETP’s, Funds, Futures and other derivatives.
+Among the products available on the stock exchanges worldwide are an increasing number of cryptocurrency and blockchain-related products like ETPs, funds, futures, and other derivatives.